Ford’s hi-tech factory is using ostrich feathers

-Journalists have now been allowed inside the factory for the first time to see what Ford claims is one of the “world’s most advanced, flexible and productive” facilities.
+Journalists have now been allowed inside the factory for the first time to see what Ford claims are one of the “world’s most advanced, flexible and productive” facilities.

 You see, ostrich feathers – as any professional cleaner knows – are darn good at collecting dust.

 So, after giant 2,000-tonne presses stamp car body panels from steel rolls and robots laser-weld them together, the shell glides along the production line to be painted.